ChickenProp/chickenprop.github.com/drafts/pause-ai-protest.md

 To be clear about where I stand: I believe that AI labs are worryingly close to developing superintelligence.
 I won't be shocked if it happens in the next five years, and I'd be surprised if it takes fifty years at current trajectories.
 I believe that if they get there, [everyone will die](https://ifanyonebuildsit.com/).
 I want these labs to stop trying to make LLMs smarter.

 But other than that, Mrs. Lincoln, I'm pretty bullish on AI progress.
 I'm aware that people have a lot of non-existential concerns about it.
-Some of those concerns are frankly dumb (water use)[^opinions], but others are worth taking seriously (deepfakes, job loss).
+Some of those concerns are dumb (water use)[^opinions], but others are worth taking seriously (deepfakes, job loss).
 Overall I think it'll be good for the human race.

 [^opinions]: In this piece I'm sharing my opinions, but I'm not trying to explain why I hold them and I'm not trying to convince anyone of them.
 I'm not carefully differentiating between opinions I hold confidently and opinions I'm less sure about.